 Our officers and directors will allocate their time to other businesses thereby causing conflicts of interest in their determination as to how much time to devote to our affairs.
 This conflict of interest could have a negative impact on our ability to complete our initial business combination.
 Our officers and directors are not required to, and will not, commit their full time to our affairs, which may result in a conflict of interest in allocating their time between our operations and our search for an initial business combination and their other businesses.
 We do not intend to have any full-time employees prior to the completion of our initial business combination.
 Each of our officers is engaged in other business endeavors for which he may be entitled to substantial compensation and our officers are not obligated to contribute any specific number of hours per week to our affairs.
 Our independent directors may also serve as officers or board members for other entities.
-If our officers' and directors' other business affairs require them to devote substantial amounts of time to such affairs in excess of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our ability to complete our initial business combination.
+If our officers' and directors' other business affairs require them to devote substantial amounts of time to such affairs which may have a negative impact on our ability to complete our initial business combination.
 For a complete discussion of our officers' and directors' other business affairs, please see the section of this prospectus entitled "Management - Directors and Officers."